Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 Investigators found that several of these corporations operate under more than 30 different "brands" that look like competitors but are not.

 Additionally some corporations operate and manage TV psychic detective shows, crime psychic magazines, personal and business consultations, intuitive retreats, and psychic reading firms.
-And 4 of these 5 corporations provide pre-written "psychic reading" scripts for paranormal hosts to use with phone clients throughout the world.
+All 3 corporations provide pre-written "psychic reading" scripts for paranormal hosts to use with phone clients throughout the world.

 Each licensee gets between 20-30 different scripts a month to use with their clients.
 Most of the "visionary stories" leave enough unsaid to prompt the client to schedule another reading.
 "It's like daytime soap operas.
 You can skip a few episodes and not miss much.
 But you still come back and get a bit more information" says Katie Williams an Atlanta area psychic.
 "With pre-written 'readings' I don't have to be 'on' every day.
 And since some days I don't get any visions this still keeps my clients happy.
 They still think its me.
 And the pre-written scripts are as good as my own and often more imaginative.
 And the company says the readings are actually written by psychics in India.
 I don't really care since my clients enjoy hearing more."